rvounik/frontend2/README.md

 # Mocking localStorage

-you can also mock localStorage, which wont be needed for our *Frontend* any time soon, so have removed browserMocks.js:
+you can also mock localStorage, which wont be needed for our *Frontend* any time soon, so I have removed browserMocks.js:

 `const localStorageMock = (function() {
 let store = {};